vipints/GFFtools-GX/README.md

 ##### INTRODUCTION

-Several genome annotation centers provide their data in GTF, BED, GFF3 etc. I have few programs they mainly deals with converting between GTF, BED and GFF3 formats.
-They are extensively tested with files from different centers like ENSEMBL, UCSC, JGI and NCBI AceView.
+Several genome annotation centers provide their data in GTF, BED, GFF3 etc. I have few programs, they mainly deals with converting between GTF, BED and GFF3 formats.
+They are extensively tested with files from different centers like [ENSEMBL](http://www.ensembl.org), [UCSC](https://genome.ucsc.edu/), [JGI](http://genome.jgi.doe.gov/) and [NCBI AceView](http://www.ncbi.nlm.nih.gov/IEB/Research/Acembly/HelpJan.html).
 Please follow the instructions below to clone these tools into your galaxy instance.

-###### CONTENTS
+##### CONTENTS

 Tool configuration files in *.xml format.